exactsoftware/campusparty-maxapi/README.md

 ### Participate
 - Expose an endpoint which is accessible using HTTP. (example: http://myawesomemaxbot.com?question=)
 - Build your bot to find the answers to questions directed to Max
-- Submit your endpoint before ....
+- Submit your endpoint using this form [http://bit.ly/maxchallenge-bot](http://bit.ly/maxchallenge-bot) before Friday May 27

 ### Judgement
 - We will ask 10 questions by sending requests to your bot's endpoint.